curl/everything-curl/libcurl-http/auth.md

 browsers and consequently is not a frequently used one.

-You can explicitly tell libcurl to use the Digest method for a specific transfer like this (it still needs user name and password set as well):
+You can explicitly tell libcurl to use the Digest method for a specific transfer like this (it still needs username and password set as well):

     curl_easy_setopt(curl, CURLOPT_HTTPAUTH, CURLAUTH_DIGEST);